A guide to cannabis compounds

 What are terpenes?
 Terpenes are aromatic compounds that give the cannabis plant its unique taste and smell.
 Terpenes are found in almost all plant life.

 There are over 140 terpenes in cannabis, out of which some are exclusive to the plant.
 The most prevalent terpene in cannabis is b-myrcene, followed by trans-caryophyllene, and a-pinene.
+All of which contribute in their own ways to the entourage effect of cannabis compounds.

 The Most Common Terpenes in Cannabis And Their Effects